-Within these product codes, suction/entrapment incidents were identified using the following keyword search terms: "SUCTION," "SUCK," "STUCK," "TRAP," "CAUGHT," "HELD," "TANGLE," "UNDER," "WEDGE," "JAMM," "DRAIN," "PUMP," "FILTER," "PIPE," "INTAKE," "GRATE," "COVER," "HAIR," "LIMB," "ARM," "HAND," "FINGER," "THUMB," "LEG," "FOOT," "FEET," "TOE," "BRUISE," "DROWN," or "SUBMER."
-Also, all NEISS cases were reviewed that had a diagnosis of "submersion (69)."
+Within these product codes, suction/entrapment incidents were identified using the following keyword search terms: "SUCTION", "SUCK", "STUCK", "TRAP", "CAUGHT", "HELD", "TANGLE", "UNDER", "WEDGE", "JAMM", "DRAIN", "PUMP", "FILTER", "PIPE", "INTAKE", "GRATE", "COVER", "HAIR", "LIMB", "ARM", "HAND", "FINGER", "THUMB", "LEG", "FOOT", "FEET", "TOE", "BRUISE", "DROWN", or "SUBMER".
+Also, all NEISS cases were reviewed that had a diagnosis of "submersion (69)".
 NEISS data are from a probability-based sample.
-Sampling weights are used to project the cases from NEISS hospitals to national estimates, provided the sample counts are large enough.
+Sampling weights can be used to project the cases from NEISS hospitals to national estimates, provided the sample counts are large enough.
 Due to the small number of suction/entrapment cases in NEISS, these cases were used in the case count and not projected nationally.

 Reports were reviewed to eliminate cases that did not involve circulation entrapments.
 It should be noted that, for a given year, incidents are included on an ongoing basis for CPSRMS.
-CPSRMS combines death certificates (DTHS), In-Depth Investigations (INDP), and Injury and Potential Injury Incidents (IPII) from newspaper clippings, consumer complaints, state/local government referrals, and medical examiners/coroners.
+CPSRMS combines death certificates (DTHS), In-Depth Investigations (INDP), and Injury and Potential Injury Incidents (IPII) databases with reports from newspaper clippings, consumer complaints, state/local government referrals, and medical examiners/coroners.
 In addition, reports generally continue to be received for the most recent years.
 Information from these cases was extracted into an Excel spreadsheet and sorted by incident state and date.
 Source documents were checked to eliminate duplicate incident reports.
 Once the incident set was established, the incident reports were examined to code the additional characteristics of circulation entrapment type and hazard scenario.

-Appendix B - Summary of 11 Reported (11 victims) Circulation/Suctions Entrapment Incidents for Pools, Spas, and Whirlpool Bathtubs, 2013-2017
+Appendix B - Summary of 11 Reported (11 victims) Circulation/Suctions Entrapment Incidents for Pools, Spas, and Whirlpool Bathtubs, 2014-2018